Burwash Parish is an ideal place to explore miles of footpaths and bridleways through beautiful, rolling countryside.

 The condition of local footpaths

 The maintenance of footpaths is the responsibility of East Sussex County Council.
-However Burwash Parish Council would like to know if the footpaths, bridges or stiles in our area are blocked or damaged or have problems which prevent their use.
-If you come across a problem, please send the location and details to firstname.lastname@example.org.
+However you can let Burwash Parish Council know if the footpaths, bridges or stiles in our area are blocked or damaged or have problems which prevent their use.
+If you come across a problem, please contact the Clerk, or send the location and details directly to firstname.lastname@example.org.
 If you have a phone or digital camera, a photo would be useful.
 We will then pass the details on to the County Council.